 Ironically, the call of wine led Jeff back to America, where he grew grapes for several years and made Chardonnay, Cabernet and Merlot commercially on Long Island, New York.
 In1995, Wine Spectator hired Jeff as its West Coast editor.
 He moved to San Francisco, wrote over 400 articles on wine and food for the magazine and became a member of its close-knit tasting panel.
 In the fall of 1999, the journalist headed to Napa Valley to take on the position of wine director for the nationally recognized gourmet food and wine purveyor, Dean & DeLuca.
 That’s when he met Covenant partner and co-owner Leslie Rudd.
 The two vintners founded Covenant in 2003.

 After an initial career in social work and non-profit management, Jodie began working as a cookbook author with Jeff, starting in 2002 with The Working Parents Cookbook.
-Jodie has been the key recipe tester for the seven Morgan cookbooks that include such titles as Dean & Deluca, The Food and Wine Cookbook, The Domaine Chandon Cookbook, and Simply Fresh – Casual Dining At Home.
+Jodie has been the key recipe tester for the eight Morgan cookbooks that include such titles as Dean & Deluca, The Food and Wine Cookbook, The Domaine Chandon Cookbook, and Simply Fresh – Casual Dining At Home.
 From 2005 – 2006, she was also Executive Director for the American Institute of Wine and Food (AIWF), serving as an ambassador of fine dining for that organization nationwide.
 As a partner in Covenant Wines, Jodie actively runs the winery’s marketing and sales programs and is sometimes known as “The Gatekeeper.”

 Leslie is owner of Rudd Vineyards & Winery, located in the Oakville appellation of the Napa Valley.
 Along with his renowned Bordeaux style proprietary red wine, Leslie also makes small quantities of Napa Valley Sauvignon Blanc and Russian River Valley Chardonnay.
 He also owns Distillery 209 in San Francisco, where he makes one of the only world-renowned kosher-for-Passover gins.
 And, of course, he is a founding partner of Covenant Winery.